merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 ![](images/srcp.png)

-SPRK will be rewarded to players and users of SparkPlay every time they reach a certain level or they finish a certain mission in the game they chose.
+SRK will be rewarded to players and users of SparkPlay every time they reach a certain level or they finish a certain mission in the game they chose.

 With this rewards program, more and more players will use each game for their entertainment and also to earn rewards which they can use for other purposes like paying bills, balance transfer, enroll in courses and buy products from the marketplace not to mention they can convert rewards to fiat currency.